Turkish Citizenship by Investment: The Ultimate Guide

 What is a Citizenship-by-Investment Program?

-If you don’t know what a citizenship-by-investment program is, let us bring you up to speed.
+If you don’t know what a citizenship-by-investment program is, let’s bring you up to speed.

-CBI is a scheme set up by a national government to attract foreign investment.
+A citizenship-by-investment (CBI) program is a scheme set up by a national government to attract foreign investments.
 It does so by granting citizenship to people who invest a specified sum in the country through one of its pre-approved investment options.

+In terms of choices, people are more spoiled now than ever.
 Many jurisdictions around the world offer CBI programs like Turkey’s.
-For example, you can invest a similar amount in Malta and get its passport, which would grant you visa-free access to almost every country in the world.
+In Malta, for example, you can invest slightly more and get a passport, which would grant you visa-free access to almost every country in the world.

-Or, you could opt for the tax haven of St Kitts and Nevis and get its citizenship by investing a mere US$250,000.
+Or, you could opt for the tax haven of St Kitts and Nevis and gain citizenship by investing a mere US$250,000.

 The options are plenty and vary widely, but across all the CBI schemes, some features are consistent: